 3. Pay attention to actions and behaviours rather than traits or personae.
 Focus your criticism on the acts and behaviours that can be modified.
 It is harmful and counterproductive to assume anything about an employee’s personality or character.

 4. Encourage active listening and two-way conversation.
-Encourage the employee to ask questions and offer their own viewpoint while providing feedback.
-To ensure that you get their perspective and are able to offer advice that is useful and pertinent, engage in active listening.
+Encourage the employee to ask questions and offer their viewpoint while providing feedback.
+To ensure you get their perspective to offer valuable advice, engage in active listening.

 Pitfalls To Avoid When Using Constructive Criticism

-While using constructive criticism for performance management has many advantages, there are also some common pitfalls to avoid in order to unlock employee potential:
+While using constructive criticism for performance management has many advantages, there are also some common pitfalls to avoid to unlock employee potential:

 Being very nebulous or broad.
 Be clear about the behaviour or activity you are criticizing while giving comments.
 Avoid making ambiguous or generic assertions that don’t offer specific recommendations for change.

 1. Ignoring strengths and concentrating exclusively on flaws.
-Recognizing an employee’s skills and contributions is as vital to addressing issues that require improvement.
+Recognizing an employee’s skills and contributions is vital to addressing required improvement.

 2. Speaking critically or negatively.
 When providing feedback, adopt a constructive and encouraging attitude.
 A critical or negative tone should be avoided since it can be unproductive and demotivating.